Serious Commitment

 Centre(s)

-As soon as L4B-participation is activated, questions emerge like "what am I risking?" and "what gains or losses are likely?.
-Risking for gain will buttress my involvement—if potential losses are within my risk tolerance.
-Losses may be tangible like cash or goods, social like status or reputation, or personal like wasted time or energy and lost opportunities.
-Gains too can be tangible or intangible in the form of expanding contacts, feeling good, maintaining integrity, and self-esteem.
+As soon as L4B-participation is activated, questions emerge like "what am I risking?" and "what gains or losses are likely?".
+Risking for gain will buttress my involvement—but only if potential losses are within my risk tolerance.
+Losses may be tangible like cash or goods, social like status or reputation, or personal like wasted time and lost opportunities.
+Gains too can be tangible (like cash or goods) or intangible in the form of expanding contacts, enhancing reputation, maintaining integrity, increasing self-esteem and just feeling good.

 Dynamic Duality: Risking generates two polarized but connected Centres in the Tree: L5S and L5P.